holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 ![](/images/small_data_big_decisions/distribution_imbalanced.png)

-While a plethora of different methods for overcoming the problem of imbalanced datasets exists, we want to investigate and isloate the effect of having an imbalanced dataset for the relative ranking hypothesis, i.e., can we still use model selection and hyperparameter tuning on smaller subsets of our original data in the imbalance data setting.
+While a plethora of different methods for overcoming the problem of imbalanced datasets exists (see the following [review paper](https://arxiv.org/pdf/1710.05381.pdf), we want to investigate and isolate the effects of having an imbalanced dataset for the relative ranking hypothesis, i.e., does the relative ranking-hypothesis still hold in the imbalanced data setting?
-If the reader wants to review some of these different methods for mitigating the effect of imbalance on training neural networks, we kindly refer to https://arxiv.org/pdf/1710.05381.pdf.

-After training our different models again for this imbalanced version, we obtain the following results:
+We run all our models again using this synthetically imbalanced MNIST dataset, and obtain the following results: